-Note: [1] The operational remaining disposal capacity was calculated by comparing the December 13, 2021 survey to the operational top of waste grading, which includes an interim slope on the south side of Cell 2 and Cell 4.
+Note: [1] The operational remaining disposal capacity was calculated by comparing the December 16, 2022 survey to the operational top of waste grading, which includes an interim slope on the south side of Cell 2 and Cell 4.
 The operational waste grade surface was created by lowering the permitted final cover surface by 2.5' (clay cap or geomembrane cap option) combined with the interim south slope.

-Based upon the most recent digital terrain model, the net volume of material placed in Waste Cells 1 through 4 during the reporting period was calculated to be approximately 195,750 cubic yards (cy).
-A large portion of the increased ash volume receipt at the landfill during the reporting period was from the recycle pond closure project that began in August 2021 and is planned to finish in early 2022.
-The ash material excavated from the Recycle Ponds was placed in the landfill.
-As a result, the quantity of ash placed during this reporting period is significantly higher than the previous year and the 5-year average.
-The 5-year average disposal rate, including this reporting period, is approximately 70,470 cubic yards per year, in-place.
-At this rate, the calculated available airspace, 793,860 cubic yards, provides approximately 11.3 years of remaining operational capacity.
+Based upon the most recent digital terrain model, the net volume of material placed in Waste Cells 1 through 4 during the reporting period was calculated to be approximately 76,800 cubic yards (cy).
+The 5-year average disposal rate, including this reporting period, is approximately 70,250 cubic yards per year, in-place.
+At this rate, the calculated available airspace, 717,060 cubic yards, provides approximately 10.2 years of remaining operational capacity.
 The remaining landfill capacity is affected by the market for ash material and may be shorter or longer depending on market conditions.